spiralgang/NNMM-AA-QC/README.md

 ## Acknowledgements

 - Special thanks to all contributors and collaborators.
-- List any additional resources, tutorials, or contributors that were helpful.
+- Listed: A handful of additional resources, tutorials, and/or contributors that were central bases to these technological advancements.
 ```
 @qualcomm @microsoft @github @huggingface @Nlabs @ sgneuronlabs.space @spiralgang